-The recent elections in Greece and France suggest the Euro drama is entering a new phase.
-Financial austerity piled on top of crushing unemployment is fomenting widespread discontent with the standing governments.
+The Euro drama has entered a new phase.
+Unless the Germany, the European Central Bank, and the IMF blink it’s likely Greece will exit the Euro.
+Financial austerity piled on top of crushing unemployment has fomented widespread discontent with ongoing demands from the richer countries for the poor to tighten their belts even further.
 The stay-the-course crowd still claims that this pain will lead to structural reforms and that leaving the Euro would be catastrophic for the exiting country.
-Others believe the Euro has created a gold-like currency standard that’s not sustainable for the struggling members of the currency union.
+Others, including me, believe the Euro has created a gold-like currency standard that’s not sustainable for the struggling members of the currency union.

 By reviewing the historical patterns the writers came up with a typical recipe for an exit: